pbloem/gestalt.ink/index.md

 <section  markdown="1">
 ## Level 4

-<span>Topics that are usually no longer covered in organized educational formats, but rather in research articles or materials aimed at working scientists.</span>
+<span>Topics that are usually not covered in university courses, but rather in research articles or materials aimed at working scientists.</span>

 <div markdown="1">
 ### Information theory